 City National, its managed affiliates and subsidiaries, as a matter of policy, do not give tax, accounting, regulatory, or legal advice, and any information provided should not be construed as such.
 Rules in the areas of law, tax, and accounting are subject to change and open to varying interpretations.
 Any strategies discussed in this document were not intended to be used, and cannot be used for the purpose of avoiding any tax penalties that may be imposed.
 You should consult with your other advisors on the tax, accounting and legal implications of actions you may take based on any strategies or information presented taking into account your own particular circumstances.
 Trust services are offered through City National Bank.

-City National Bank Small Business Administration (SBA) Lending Programs are subject to credit and collateral approval and limited to business customers and collateral located in.
-A due diligence fee may be required upon approval, other fees and other restrictions may apply.
-Eligible borrowers must meet all criteria as defined by the Small Business Administration (SBA).
+City National Bank or CNBs Small Business Administration (SBA) Lending Programs are subject to credit and collateral approval.
+A due diligence fee may be required upon approval, and other fees and other restrictions may apply.
+For SBA loan products, SBA eligibility is also required.
 Terms and conditions subject to change.